 Long-term trading requires patience and modesty in trading volume.

 And as a payoff, it requires fewer hours spent staring at the screen and therefore less stress.
-Math is obviously useful in online Forex trading, too.
+Mathematics is obviously useful in online Forex trading, too.
 And thankfully, there's some simple ways to calculate what balance, leverage and trading volume you need per instrument, to keep your risks in check.

 To find out how well a strategy performs on average in different markets, you need to carry out the necessary backtesting and research.
 Keeping it simple can be a challenge, especially considering the multitude of supporting tools you can apply to your charts.